 Making the most of medicines

 Will medicine cure my rheumatoid arthritis?

-At present, there is no 'cure' for rheumatoid arthritis.
+At present, there is no 'cure' for RA.
 However, early use of the right medicines can slow down the damage caused by the disease, relieve pain and stiffness and reduce long-term disability.
-The aim of treatment is to achieve remission and return to your normal activities.